 Most grocery stores also offer ‘baby’ versions such as Baby Spinach, Baby Bok Choy, Baby Kale, etc. that are less bitter and more tender.
 All of these can be eaten raw, wilted, or sautéed to your liking.
 If you are really pressed for time, you can easily purchase bags or containers of pre-washed baby spinach and add a handful to every meal (green smoothies, spinach salad, under bean dishes, stuffed into baked sweet potatoes, etc.)

-Benefits of Eating Leafy Greens
+Benefits Of Eating Leafy Greens

 All dark leafy greens are low in calories, high in fiber, and are extremely nutrient dense!.
 They’re especially known for their high content of vitamin K, which helps build bones and assists with blood-clotting.
 They are also high in folate, which protects against birth defects.
 Research suggests that the antioxidant content of dark leafy greens may protect against chronic illnesses like heart disease and some types of cancer (especially if you eat at least two to three servings a week!)